Updated March 17, 2022

 1. Read the Intro first, leave the abstract for later

-Abstracts are often used to summarize a paper; they’re also the part of papers that most people read.
-The problem is that not many people read an abstract in detail-they only skim over it.
-This article discusses two common mistakes made by scientists when writing an abstract and suggests alternative strategies for summarizing their work.
+Abstracts often summarize a scientific paper, so they’re the part that most people read.
+However, a big mistake to make is to skim over the abstract and not read it in detail.
+Therefore, you’ll see two common mistakes scientists make when writing an abstract and alternative strategies for summarizing their work to remedy this.